maximiliano1956/Polyominoes/README.md

 The solutions are saved in the solution folder and you can choose among three possibile format : ASCII,XPM,JPEG.

+The pixmap folder contains xpm files that are used to view the polyminoes

 It's possibile to activate a check to find some simmetry in the solutions.

 It's also possibile to save a snapshot of the search and then reload it to continue later.